mystroken/mystroken/README.md

 </p>

 <blockquote align="left">
-  I like to solve problems in an elegant and efficient way.
+  A software engineer who likes to solve problems in a simple, elegant and efficient way.
 </blockquote>

 <p align="left">